jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 These authors' stories, such as _War of the Worlds_, _I, Robot_, and _Star Trek_ thought of a future so hard to grasp people called it science fiction.
 Then came the 1970s; when personal computers, microprocessors, the internet, and other digital technology became real products, anyone could buy.
 Here started the Internet Age, and it transformed the world just as much as science fiction said it would.

-With every purchase, renovation, and Christmas gift since 1970, we've been filling our society with fundamentally different technology.
+With every purchase, renovation, and birthday gift since 1970, we've been filling our society with fundamentally different technology.
 It's easy to under-appreciate how just a laptop can be so many machines: a typewriter, radio, recorder, book, television, photo album, database, calculator.
 In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and need many workers and managers to work.

 Corporations populated the world with mechanical products during the Industrial Age.
 They put in colossal production lines and supply chains that spread across the globe to maximize how much stuff we could make.
 This era of mass-production was so competitive that only a few companies could survive.
 If you've ever watched business news like CNBC, you've seen their per the minute stock price tracking.
 Every nuanced detail about sales and profits is reacted to.
 Most businesses, especially those on the stock market, must compete really hard to stay alive in the era of mass-production.